failsafe-go/failsafe-go.dev/rate-limiter.md

 ## Waiting

-By default, when a [RateLimiter] is exceeded, further executions will immediately fail with `ErrRateLimitExceeded`.
+By default, when a [RateLimiter] is exceeded, further executions will immediately fail with `ErrExceeded`.
 A rate limiter can also be configured to wait for execution permission if it can be achieved within a max wait time:

 ```go
 // Wait up to 1 second for execution permission